Quick Answer

 To benefit from personal tax advantages (Non-Dom, low dividend tax), yes - you need to be a genuine Cyprus tax resident.
 For a Cyprus company, you can incorporate without living there, but the company must be managed and controlled from Cyprus to be tax-resident and benefit from the 15% rate.
 Most advisors recommend relocating personally to maximise both personal and corporate tax efficiency.

-What is the total tax burden for a freelancer earning EUR 80,000 in Cyprus?
+How much tax does a freelancer pay on EUR 80,000 revenue in Cyprus?

 Through a Cyprus Ltd with Non-Dom status on EUR 80,000 revenue: less EUR 10,000 business expenses = EUR 70,000 taxable profit.
 Corporate tax at 15% = EUR 10,500.
 Remaining EUR 59,500 distributed as dividends: EUR 1,577 GHS (2.65%).
 Total tax: approximately EUR 12,077, an effective rate of 15.1%.
 Plus approximately EUR 5,000/year in accountant and compliance costs.